 You may think recording the location of each book would be a mind-numbing task, but Delicious Library makes it effortless.
 It can read ISBN bar codes using the iSight camera included in most Macs, but a better option is to use the Microvision RoV Bluetooth barcode scanner they sell and support.
-It is quite inexpensive at well over $200, specially compared to the inexpensive Symbol CS1504, but the convenience makes it well worth the price if you have a serious library to wrangle.
+It is quite expensive at well over $200, specially compared to the inexpensive Symbol CS1504, but the convenience makes it well worth the price if you have a serious library to wrangle.

-If you select a shelf on the right sidebar, then scan a barcode, the book is automatically added to the selected shelf.
+If you select a shelf on the left sidebar, then scan a barcode, the book is automatically added to the selected shelf.
 I filed a feature request with them in 2008 for precisely this, and I do not know when they added it, but it makes a world of difference.
 The scanner has a memory, so you can zip into an adjoining room, scan all the barcodes on a shelf, zip back and let the scanner pour the shelf’s inventory into DL.
 It even reads out the titles as they are added.
 Repeat the process and quite quickly you can compile an inventory of your entire library.

 The search function in DL is somewhat primitive, but Smart bookshelves (similar to iTunes’ Smart playlists) help.
 I have Smart Bookshelves for: